 The property is currently unmanaged with open access.
 Signs of illegal rubbish dumping and firewood collection is evident on the property.
-Ongoing site management for long term conservation (maximum 20 years) will include fencing and access management, and weed control to improve the site vegetation quality in the long term.
+Main Roads proposes the following ongoing site management for long term conservation (for 20 years from the date of approval):

+- The repair and installation of fencing on the property boundaries to manage unauthorised property access - Rubbish removal - On-going feral animal control foxes and rabbits - Selective weed control to improve the site vegetation quality in the long term